 For the tourist the main attraction is the amazing site of the mine.
 Down there it feels like out of this world.
 The sheer size of the mind is just impressive.
 One of the bell shaped mines is 90 meters high, with glossy black salt walls, and amazing patterns created by various layers of colored salt.
 The lighting in the salt mine adds to this atmosphere.
-Neons hiking from the ceiling, combined with the mesmerizing salt patterns in the walls, would make you think you are in a science-fiction movie set.
+Rows of neon tubes hanging from the ceiling, combined with the mesmerizing salt patterns in the walls, would make you think you are in a science-fiction movie set.
 You feel like an ant down there, so small compared to everything that surrounds you.

 Turda salt mine is located 30 km south of Cluj Napoca, in the middle of Transylvania.
 Is about 6 hours driving from Bucharest but you can fly to Cluj Napoca and drive from there 45 minutes.

 Alternatively you can join our complete tour of Romania which includes a visit to the salt mine, or request a custom tour to include it.
 Make sure you have at least four days for this, since it would be a shame not to see the rest of the things that are on the way.

 If you visit Romania for a couple of days and you have some spare time I would strongly recommend going to Turda salt mine.
 The words are not enough to describe the experience of visiting this place.